Kevin Williams: Is The Sun Setting On Japanese Amusement?

 The halcyon days for US amusement, at their AMOA trade event in 1980.

-But in the late 1990’s, the period of dominance and influence evaporated, partly as consumer console gaming offered more lucrative revenue streams for game developers, partly through mismanagement and excess.
+But in the late 1990s, the period of dominance and influence evaporated, partly as consumer console gaming offered more lucrative revenue streams for game developers, partly through mismanagement and excess.
 The amusement trade was evolving from a coin-operated street route industry, into a dedicated Family Entertainment Center (FEC) and leisure entertainment business.
-By 2019, all that remained of Japanese Factory subsidiary operations were SEGA Amusement, BANDAI NAMCO Amusement (with their respective European and American operations), Square Enix along with their Taito division, and Konami.
-Many of these companies also have been involved in operation a modest amusement venue business, to further bolster their bottom line.
+By 2019, all that remained of Japanese Factory subsidiary operations were SEGA Corporation, BANDAI NAMCO Amusement Inc (with their respective European and American operations), Taito (now owned by Square ENIX), and KONAMI Amusement.
+Many of these companies also have been involved in operating amusement venue businesses, to further bolster their bottom line.

 Within Japan, a tectonic shift in influence and control was taking place.
 Mismanagement on many boards had seen merger and acquisition, as the only valuable currency for these once powerful operations was their library of IP, and their assets through physical amusement venues.
 Aspirations to grow their business through gaming and casino investment, was linked to planned changes in Japanese laws regarding the opening of casinos on the Home Islands.
 But the cracks were more than visible, and the likes of SNK, TAITO and others were acquired.
 While those operating amusement held on by their fingernails, hoping to avoid serious investment.